 7. Proof of residence in the consular district.

 When necessary to assess the application, the Consular Office may request additional documents or data and may also ask the applicant to come in for a personal interview.

 Only those applications meeting the requirements specified in sections 1, 2, 3 and 4 will be accepted.

 This Consular Office is competent to accept visa applications from third-country nationals who reside in the consular district and who plan to transit through the international area of an airport located in Spanish territory.

 - Who can apply for a visa: Applications must be submitted in person.
 If the applicant is a minor, the application must be submitted by their legal representatives.

-- Place of submission: Applications must be submitted in person, at the Consular Office or, when available, at the Visa Application Centre.
-In either case, an appointment is necessary.
+- Place of submission: Applications must be submitted at the Visa Application Centre.
+An appointment is necessary.